Mountain Walks from Beddgelert and Nant Gwynant in Snowdonia

 Nestling between the popular peaks of Yr Wyddfa, Moel Hebog and Cnicht is an area of rough, lower ground that other than a few choice paths, is rarely visited.
 Directly below Cnicht there’s Yr Arddu, a wild rocky terrain with the twin rocky lakes of Llynnoedd Cerrig y Myllt and Llyn yr Arddu being among some of the more beautiful in the park.
 To the north is Moel y Dyniewyd, a Marilyn at 382 m, but even if it is half the height of all the surrounding mountains, it’s easily as tough to get to the top!

-This is a circuit of contrasts.
-You walk through wooded lowlands and rugged high ground that’s some of the roughest in the area.
+This is a circuit of contrasts as it takes you up the Nant Gwynant valley before taking on the wild and boggy hills between Siabod and Cnicht.
+You walk through wooded lowlands and rugged high ground of Moel Meirch that’s some of the roughest in the area.
 You may not see another soul once you are on the upland portion, and there’s a café at the start / end so you can look forward to some proper food.
 The walk can easily be extended to Cnicht if you wish.

 You can take a rougher, shorter route by following the route up Moel Meirch from Nant Gwynant.